Home on the Range – A Horse Riding Holiday

 Just give us a call on 0800248666 to discuss availability, or follow the links on this page to Book Online.

-Riding Boots, helmet, leather chaps, and long oilskin riding coats for changeable weather, meals, ensuited Lodge accommodation
+- Riding Boots, helmet, leather chaps, and long oilskin riding coats for changeable weather.

-Meals = Cooked Breakfast each morning.
+- Meals: Cooked Breakfast each morning.
 3 Course Dinner each night, including the night of arrival.
-Trekkers Lunch each day.
+Complimentary drink (house wine or beer) with dinner, Trekkers Lunch each day.

 What you need to Bring: